 For a number of years I have been advising my readers to take caution and protect their identity with a virtual private network (VPN).

 However, recent developments have drawn attention to the fact that we need to be ever more vigilant, not just from hackers, but in ensuring we don't fall foul of the law.

 This is because all ISP (Internet Service Provider) activity is tracked in accordance with Section 26 of the country’s Computer Crimes Act.

-Just recently, Thailand’s Digital Economy and Society Ministry has demanded that cafe owners retain a log file of their customers’ browsing data for at least 90 days.
+Recently, Thailand’s Digital Economy and Society Ministry demanded that cafe owners retain a log file of their customers’ browsing data for at least 90 days.

 The Digital Economy and Society Minister, Buddhipongse Punnakanta, said the data would be used by Thailand’s new “fake news centre”, which opened this August to monitor and track “false and inappropriate” reports (1).

 Section 26: What it Means for Your Privacy

 Any person or entity providing Internet service access must comply with section 26.